A new year is upon us, and who knows what it will bring. Global peace, or global chaos? Advances in medicine and science, or pandemics and problems?

 …and not uncited “Look, LOOK, at my massive bar chart!!” graphical sales guesses I mean forecasts for 2019.

 4. Running on from that last hope, it would be good to see Jisc and similar organisations in other countries more fundamentally commission and update reasonable, useful, timely and evidence-based guides and reports on gaming and other technologies.
-Yes, there’s an element of self-interest here as I’m in the fluffy cohort of people who occasionally writes a few of these.
+Yes, there’s an element of self-interest here as I am one of those people who occasionally writes a few of these.
 But they are needed, especially – as in the previous point – where educators otherwise just encounter polarising arguments and grandstanding while looking for more relevant materials.
 In the recent case of Jisc it is pleasing to see guides gradually come back to the foreground as something open, free and useful that they provide.
 Having an explicit guide search option for reducing costs is also pretty useful in these times; the most feedback I received about the gamification infokit compiled last year for Jisc Digital Media concerned the low-cost options as opposed to expensive shiny systems (see 8.5 and 8.6).
-It would be good to see many more such guides both commissioned and updated regularly, not just for games, gamification, virtual reality and augmented reality but for the whole wide spectrum of other technologies which educators may consider investing in and using.
+It would be good to see many more such guides commissioned and updated regularly, not just for games, gamification, virtual reality and augmented reality but for the wider spectrum of other technologies which educators may consider investing in and using.

 …but it was just a one-off, not a series or regular TV slot.
 So we’re back to games being pretty absent from terrestrial TV, and predominantly mentioned in the mainstream media for some negative reason, whether accurate or just blatant opportunistic bandwagon joining.
 Just one, weekly, fifteen minutes show that considers the wider range of digital and analog games which a large proportion of the viewing audience choose to indulge in, doesn’t seem much to ask.
 Or maybe it’s really too late and the audience has already gone to other places.

-Anyway; end of wishlist / hopes / pleading / rant.
+Anyway; that’s my wishlist.
 I wish all games researcher, developers and players everywhere a great year of great games, no matter what else happens.